oshtz/tagmeister/README.md

-# Tagmeister
+# tagmeister

-Tagmeister is a macOS application designed for efficient image captioning, primarily aimed at dataset preparation for machine learning projects.
+tagmeister is a macOS application designed for efficient image captioning, primarily aimed at dataset preparation for machine learning projects.

 ## Features